shahejokarian/regression-prediction-interval/README.md

 # regression-prediction-interval
-construct linear regression with prediction intervals
+construct linear regression with prediction intervals using scikit learn, numpy and pandas libraries.